Are you #teamred or #teamgreen?

 What is Green Enchilada Sauce Made Of?

-Green enchilada sauce, or Verde sauce, is generally made from a mixture of green tomatillos, green chiles, onions, garlic, vinegar, and other spices like cumin and cilantro.
+Green enchilada sauce, or Verde sauce, is generally made from a mixture of green tomatillos, green chilies, onions, garlic, vinegar, and other spices like cumin and cilantro.

 Let’s start with the green tomatillo.
 While these small fruits resemble green tomatoes and are even referred to as “Mexican husk tomatoes,” they are not even related to tomatoes.
 Tomatillos are small, green fruit with a dry, leafy husk and have a “tart, fruity, and slightly herbal” taste.
 They are super versatile and are one of the main ingredients in green enchilada sauce.